Born Sandy Devotional: Critical reception

 Adam Sweeting of Melody Maker said that "At last somebody's released Born Sandy Devotional, which was finished nearly a year ago but has been bouncing around between dithering record companies ever since.
 God knows why because it's a classic, 10 songs of love and life in a hostile sub-tropical landscape.
 David McComb wrote the lot and it's a substantial achievement.
 His lyrics display real writer's insight, and mould imperceptibly to his unhurried melodies....In The Seabirds, he explores a drowning love affair in a song so vivid it resembles a short story with pictures."

 Legacy

 On 11 August 2007, SBS in Australia aired a one-hour documentary on the Triffids and Born Sandy Devotional as the 1980s' representative of their Great Australian Albums series.
 In October 2010 it was listed at No. 5 in the book 100 Best Australian Albums.

 Track listing

-All songs written by David McComb.
+All songs are written by David McComb.